 Notice how the high of the two dojis (and the following bearish candlestick) is also being resisted by the horizontal low (dashed golden line) of the overnight range.
 This adds to the confluence for the trade.

 As you will be aware now we are aiming for a reward on these trades of 2 x risk.
 This was achieved comfortably before the market turned at the low of the day.

 EUR/USD 22nd Nov 2017

 The breakout from the overnight range came early again today.
 Too early for me, it was before 7am.
 However all was not lost and this is the beauty of this trading system on the EURUSD.
 We are looking to trade breakouts and pullback reversals.
 So, when we miss the breakout we often get to take advantage of the following pullback reversal.

-You can see fro the chart above that the market pulled back to the top of the overnight range at 7am.
+You can see from the chart above that the market pulled back to the top of the overnight range at 7am.
 It came right back to the top level of the range and this also coincided with the 20 EMA.
 The pullback was orderly and diagonal.
 Three bearish red bars and a doji in the middle.
-It on a first pullback following a breakout these are good signals and often good enough for a trade.
+It was on a first pullback following a breakout.
+These are good signals and often good enough for a trade.
 However the four bars at the top of the breakout (all with similar highs) offered too much in terms of a potential obstacle for a trade to reach target.
 So this one was a miss.

 As it happened price broke out again and zoomed up past the tops of the four bars without too much of a problem and made new highs.

 The next pullback was better in terms of the type of candlestick content that we are looking for.
 Similar to yesterdays trade we got two very small bodied dojis sandwiched in between the 8 and 20 EMAs.
 This double doji signal in a pullback is exactly what I am looking for.
 It allows us to place a good, tight stop placement below the dojis and of course it indicates indecision.
 When there is indecision in a pullback then it is often followed by trend continuation.